corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/clientrpc.md

                 requires a higher version of the protocol than the server supports, `UnsupportedOperationException` is thrown.
                 Otherwise the behaviour depends on the `devMode` node configuration option.

-If the server implementation throws an exception, that exception is serialised and rethrown on the client
+In `devMode`, if the server implementation throws an exception, that exception is serialised and rethrown on the client
                 side as if it was thrown from inside the called RPC method.
 These exceptions can be caught as normal.

 When not in `devMode`, the server will mask exceptions not meant for clients and return an `InternalNodeException` instead.